 - UNC-Chapel Hill also does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-Those with SAT/ACT scores within the mid-50% range for UNC-Chapel Hill who are also at the very top of their respective high school class are absolutely viable candidates to UNC-Chapel Hill.
+Those with SAT/ACT scores within the mid-50% range who are also at the very top of their respective high school class are absolutely viable candidates to UNC-Chapel Hill.
 If you live in North Carolina, your road to acceptance will be much smoother than if you are an out-of-state or international applicant.
 You will need to bring higher test scores and, possibly, a special skill or “hook” if you do not hail from the Tar Heel State.
-Of course, it goes without saying that all teens applying to a school of UNC’s ilk also need to also have a proper mix or “target” and “safety” schools on their college list.
+Of course, it goes without saying that all teens applying to a school of UNC’s ilk also need to also have a proper mix of “target” and “safety” schools on their college list.
 More on creating a balanced college list can be found here.